This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

 3,4.
-Anti-Connexin-29 (extracellular) Antibody, preincubated with the control peptide antigen.
+Anti-Connexin-29 (extracellular) Antibody, preincubated with the negative control antigen.

 Gap junction channels play an important role in intercellular communication, important for maintaining cell homeostasis.
 The connexin (Cx) gene family encodes hexameric hemichannels called connexons.
 When those connexons are docked head to head they form channels.
 Their presence between adjacent cells form gap junctions.
 One gap junction is composed of two hexameric connexons and 12 connexins form a single channel1.
 Connexins have four transmembrane domains, two extracellular loops and one cytoplasmic loop and cytosolic amino and carboxyl termini2.